thofisch/doc-api/docs/index.md

 ## About These Guidelines

-These guidelines are a work in progress, and is maintained by the **API Enablement Team** {>>Now defunct - who then?<<} during their initial work.
+These guidelines are a work in progress, and are maintained by the **API Enablement Team** {>>Now defunct - who then?<<} during their initial work.
 Later teams are responsible for adhering to these guidelines during API design and development, and to continue to evolve these guidelines.

 {>>What should we do when the guideline changes?
 Do existing APIs have to be changed as well?<<}